francisdb/vpinball-floating-scores/README.md

 Currently the system is set up for rom-based tables obly.
 It's also requesting the full NVRAM instead of looking at changes.
 To make this work you need to add `UseVPMNVRAM = true` to the table script (place before LoadVPM, or otherwise calling core.vbs)
-After that you can reuquest the NVRAM with `Controller.NVRAM`
+After that you can request the NVRAM with `Controller.NVRAM`

 To make changed content of NVRAM available create a `Sub NVRAMCallback` (requires VPM 2.7 or newer) The callback will receive an `Array` that contains the changes as an `Array(location, new value, old value)`